tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

     The above are required for the local and production environments, so they go into our `base.txt` file.

-3. Install the new package (don't do bundle installation of packages [i.e., `pip install package_1 package_2`]; I recommend doing it one by one so you can keep proper track of dependencies); for illustration purposes; execute `pip install django-bootstrap3`;
+3. Install the new package (don't do bundle installation of packages [i.e., `pip install package_1 package_2`]; I recommend doing it one by one so you can keep proper track of dependencies); let's activate our virtual environment (if not already activated) and execute `pip install django-bootstrap3`;
 4. In the command line, and under folder `requirements`, execute `pip freeze > requirements.txt`;
-5. Your IDE will likely tell you that there is a new line, and will highlight it for you; if you don't have an IDE, running a `git diff` on the `requirements.txt` file will tell you what new lines were added.
+5. If you are using an IDE that integrates with git, it's likely capable of telling you that there is a new line, and will highlight it for you; if you don't have an IDE, running a `git diff` on the `requirements.txt` file will tell you what new lines were added.
 The listing is below, showing our brand new package listed there.

         appdirs==1.4.3
         Django==1.11.1
-        django-bootstrap3==8.2.3
+        django-bootstrap3==8.2.3 #the recently added package
         packaging==16.8
         pyparsing==2.2.0
         pytz==2017.2
         six==1.10.0

 6. We can go ahead and copy the `django-bootstrap3==8.2.3` line into our `base.txt` file, for the package will be required by both our production and local environments.
-The contents of `base.txt` at the moment are as follows:
+File `base.txt` at the moment reads as follows:

         # python and django packages
         appdirs==1.4.3